 (c) the removal of temporary bracing of a concrete panel;

-“wall” includes a retaining wall.
+wall includes a retaining wall.

 (2) For the purposes of this Subdivision, a reference in AS 3850 to a tilt-up panel is to be treated as a reference to a concrete panel as defined in subregulation (1).